midonet/midonet/specs/neutron_translation.md

 On the pre-routing chain, add the following rules in the order specified:

- * Return rule matching on everything if admin_state_up is false.
+ * Drop rule matching on everything if admin_state_up is false.
 An alternative approach would have been to not add any rule when admin_state_up is false, but that means in every API request that toggles the admin_state_up value, either the entire list of rules would have to be